 Advice for Beating Burnout and Maintaining Wellness

 First, it’s important to understand what burnout is and be able to recognize the hallmark symptoms.
+Burnout is not your fault as an individual, and feeling burned out is not a reflection of your strength, skills, or capability.

 Then you can take steps to maintain your own well-being, in big ways and small ones: